Xipooo/XYZ_Delivery/README.md

 ### Observational Phase

-During this phase, a two person team of Liatrio subject matter experts will observe and engage with the pre-selected students who will be attend the training.
-The purpose of this observational phase is to collect more detailed information about the common challenges the developers face.
+During this phase, a two person team of Liatrio subject matter experts will observe and engage with the pre-selected students who will be attend a pilot version of the training.
+The purpose of this observational phase is to introduce the Liatrio team to the students, grok as much as they can of the various working domains, and collect more detailed information about the common challenges the students face.
 This will help the subject matter experts prioritize the skills and tools that will benefit the attendees the most.

 ### Program Development Phase

 During the program development phase, a team of Liatrio subject matter experts will curate learning materials from pre-existing content and draft new content where necessary.
+A more specific timeline will be available after the observational phase of the engagement is complete, but will be no longer than 2 months unless otherwise discussed.

 ### Program Delivery Phase

+The program delivery phase is where the Liatrio DevOps team of subject matter experts will begin training students of the pilot cohort.
+This will consist of

 ### End of Pilot